Last Updated: January 2019 to include the cheapest Spring 2019 repositioning cruise deals!

 That’s up to you and depends on a variety of factors (ship, itinerary, cabin, etc.).
 But if we find inside cabins for under $500 per person for a two week transatlantic cruise, we’re extremely happy with that.
 We’d even splurge an extra hundred bucks or so for a balcony or for a particularly interesting itinerary.
 But again, that’s all a personal call based upon your preferences and budget.

 Really, our best advice on timing is this: if you don’t care much about what cruise line, ship, or itinerary you take, then definitely wait it out to the 45-90 cancelation period.
-You will most certainly get a bargain on a sailing, well under $50 per night.
-But if there is a particular ship or sailing that you definitely want to cruise on, then be careful, as prices may rise unexpectedly, leaving you heartbroken.
+You will most certainly get a bargain on a sailing, under $50 per night.
+But if there is a particular ship or itinerary that you definitely want to cruise on, then be careful, as prices may rise unexpectedly, leaving you heartbroken.

-Although, we sometimes book with other sites, a first stop to uncovering these repositioning cruise deals we always search VacationsToGo.com.
+Although, we sometimes book with other sites, a first stop to uncovering these repositioning cruise deals is to search VacationsToGo.com.
 They are actually a cruise travel agency but their site acts like a great meta search of all major cruise lines and each of their itineraries.
 Think of it as the Kayak.com of cruising.
-(Note: this is NOT an advertisement or affiliate link for VacationsToGo, and we don’t get any kickback for recommending them.
-We truly believe it’s the best cruise search engine out there.)

-We advocate VacationsToGo over other cruise searches primarily because we find this site to have the most advanced search criteria available.
+We advocate searching VacationsToGo over other cruise searches primarily because we find this site to have the most advanced search criteria available.
 By using their “custom search,” you can filter by much more than the month, cruise line, and broad destination.
 You can really search with a fine-toothed comb by specifying price ranges, star-level, must-visit ports, ship size, cruise length, departure port, and so much more.
 It has extremely flexible functionality, while other cruise search engines may only have a half-dozen or so search criteria to use.

-Also their listings are always up-to-date and they tend to have very good pricing compared to other agencies or booking directly.
-Often I’ve found it to be the lowest price and if not, they are usually very close.
+Also their listings are always up-to-date and they tend to have very good pricing.
+Often we’ve found it to be the lowest price and if not, they are usually pretty close.

 2a) Give Up an Email Address